oavla/oav/README.md

 If you don't already have a Github account create one!

-If you already have an account or just created one, scroll up and click the green ‘Code’ button.
-Then, select ‘Codespaces’ on the right and click the plus button to create a Codespace for this project.
+1. If you already have an account or just created one, scroll up and click the green “Code” button.
+2. On the right, select “Codespaces.”
+3. Click the ”+” button to create a new Codespace for this project.

-After everything loads run the commands bellow:
+4. After everything loads run the commands bellow:

 ```bash
 npm install express